Her Campus Logo Her Campus Logo

 Wilfrid Laurier '25

-Bailey is in her third year of English studies at Wilfrid Laurier University.
+Bailey is in her fourth year of English literature at Wilfrid Laurier University.
 From a small town, she escaped when she could by writing whenever possible, as well as reading all things Sci-fi and Romance.
 She loves Snowboarding, Baking and watching early 2000s movies with hot chocolate.
-Bailey has a passion for all things writing related and is also the Arts and Life Section editor for The Cord Newspaper at Laurier.
-Wishing to pursue editing and publishing post grad, writing is her main creative outlet.
+Bailey has a passion for all things writing and reading related.
+Wishing to pursue publishing post grad, writing is her main creative outlet.